1dv023/syllabus/examination/exam-assignment-3/README.md

 You can solve this in a couple of ways.
 In this assignment you should **use environments variables**.
 This way you can read from the environment variables in your application and add it when you start your node-application.

 ## Production of application
 The application shall be running on a public web server in production environment.
-We recommend using "Digital ocean" which gives all students a own virtual public server but feel free to choose another provider.
+Each student will get a own virtual public server (see the production part of this course) but feel free to choose your own provider.
 When doing the examination the application should be able to run on your production server (we will not run it locally) therefor you must add the URL to the application in your repository README.

 ### Production requirements
-* The Node.js application should have a reversed proxy (Nginx) in-front
+* The Node.js application should have a reversed proxy (nginx) in-front
 * The application shall be running through HTTPS (no requirement of buying a domain name so self-signed certificate is OK - fixing a own certificate i preferred)
 * The sever should only listen to port 80, 443 and 22(ssh).
 That means you should not be able to make requests directly to your node application and that all requests goes through the reversed proxy.
 * The Node.js application should be running through PM2 and be in production mode